Oliverpt-1/Nocturne/README.md

 ## What is Nocturne?

-**Nocturne** is a fast, well-tested signing and offer library for the [Morpho Midnight](https://github.com/morpho-org/midnight) protocol, focused on speed and execution.
+**Nocturne** is a high-performance Rust library for building, signing, validating, and executing offers on the [Morpho Midnight](https://github.com/morpho-org/midnight) protocol.

-It is compatible with all deployments of Midnight.
-Midnight is an onchain protocol by design;
+Designed for market makers, trading firms, integrators, and protocol developers, Nocturne provides the off-chain infrastructure needed to quote markets, generate Merkle trees, sign offers, simulate execution, and interact with Midnight with minimal latency.
+While Midnight settles credit onchain, offers are created and managed offchain—where Nocturne operates.

-however, offers are explicitly handled offchain - which is where Nocturne operates.
-Every hash, signature, price, and calldata layout is parity-checked byte-for-byte against the contracts (`cargo test`), and the full lifecycle is exercised against a real deployment on anvil.
+Every hash, signature, price calculation, and calldata layout is parity-checked byte-for-byte against the protocol contracts (`cargo test`), and the full offer lifecycle is exercised against a real Anvil deployment.

-Built and operated by Oliver Tipton, and licensed under the Apache-2.0 and MIT licenses.
+Built and maintained by Oliver Tipton, and licensed under the Apache-2.0 and MIT licenses.

 > **Note:** This project is **not** endorsed by, nor affiliated with, Morpho Labs or its
 > subsidiaries.